 Remember that if a brush has been used with a black polish you cannot use the same brush on a light brown shoe or worse a suede shoe.
 Shoe care is expensive, yes.
 But then, so is your shoe.

 Buy soft brushes for fine finishes.
-With a hard brush you will never get that soft touch and buttery finish.
-And tooth brushes and low quality brushes may even damage the surface.
-Soft Plastic (Nylon) brushes are are ok for removing dirt.
-You get soft brushes made of natural fibers like horsehair brush /pig hair brush/ goat hair brush.
+With a hard brush, you will never get that soft touch and buttery finish.
+And toothbrushes and low-quality brushes may even damage the surface.
+Soft Plastic (Nylon) brushes are ok for removing dirt.
+You get soft brushes made of natural fibers like horsehair brush /pig hairbrush/ goat hairbrush.
 A goat hair brush is considered the softest.

 Buy the best quality shoe polish.
 Buy one with a matching color as your shoe.
-A soft, neutral wax with a good moisturizing content can condition most shoes.
+Soft, neutral wax with good moisturizing content can condition most shoes.